 TPN assessors go through a careful screening of their credentials and experience in the industry auditing information security and entertainment assets.
 There is also a technical test and vetting process for the assessor to gain the accreditation.

 What are the criteria (standards) the TPN assessors review my facility against?

-The TPN assesses against a set of controls specific to your business operations and are directly based on the industry-recognized MPAA content security best practices.
+The TPN assesses against a set of controls specific to your business operations and are directly based on the industry-recognized MPA content security best practices.